threeport/threeport/docs/dev/definitions-instances.md

 ## Field Determination

-An imporant design decision is whether to put a particular field in the definition or the instance.
+An important design decision is whether to put a particular field in the definition or the instance.
 For example, a Kubernetes runtime definition includes an `InfraProvider` field that allows the user to nominate which cloud provider to use for hosting a Kubernetes cluster.
 This could conceivably be put